Please use the menu below to navigate to any article section:

-That means these areas are the trifecta:
+That means these beach suburbs are the trifecta:

-• The sought-after location ensures ongoing demand
+- A sought-after location ensures ongoing demand.

-• Finite supply levels to keep pressure on price growth
+- Finite supply levels to keep pressure on price growth.

 Now, these suburbs don’t come cheap.